Verssae/NeuroJIT/README_PYPI.md

 $ pip install neurojit[replication]
 ```

-For more information about the replication package, see our [replication package](https://github.com/Verssae/NeuroJIT)
+For more information about the replication, see our [NeuroJIT replication package](https://github.com/Verssae/NeuroJIT)

 ### Example Usage
 1. Filtering Commits and Saving Method Changes